 Creating and Editing Posts

-What a great time.
-We have a super cool new blog, people are arguing in comments and we have finally some time for more programming.
-Though we like Adminer, it is not that comfortable to write blog posts in it.
-Perhaps it's the right time to add a simple form for adding new posts directly from our app.
-Let’s do it.
+That's great!
+We have a super cool new blog, people are actively discussing in the comments, and we finally have some time for more programming.
+Although Adminer is a great tool, it's not very comfortable for writing new blog posts.
+Perhaps it's the right time to create a simple form for adding new posts directly from the application.
+Let's do it.

-1. On the homepage, let’s add a “Write new post” link.
+1. On the homepage, add a “Write new post” link.

-2. It will show a form with title and textarea for content.
+2. This link will display a form with a title field and a textarea for the post content.

-Later we’ll also add authentication and allow only logged-in users to add new posts.
-But let’s do that later.
-What code will we need to write to make it work?
+Later, we will also add authentication and allow only logged-in users to add new posts.
+But let's do that later.
+What code do we need to write now to make everything work?

 1. Create a new presenter with a form for adding posts.

-2. Define a callback that will be triggered after successful submission of the form and that will save the new post to the database.
+2. Define a callback that will be triggered after the successful submission of the form and will save the new post to the database.

 3. Create a new template for the form.

-4. Add a link to the form to the main page template.
+4. Add a link to the form on the main page template.

 New Presenter

-Name the new presenter EditPresenter and save it in app/UI/Edit/.
-It also needs to connect to the database, so here again we write a constructor that will require a database connection:
+Let's name the new presenter EditPresenter and save it in app/Presentation/Edit/EditPresenter.php.
+It also needs to connect to the database, so here again, we write a constructor that requires a database connection:

 <?php